Ebroin: Return to power

 When Childeric II was murdered at Bondi that year, by a disaffected Frank, Theoderic III was reinstalled as king in Neustria with Leudesius as his mayor.
 Ebroin and Leodegar took advantage of the confusion to leave the cloister, and soon found themselves once more face to face.
 Each looked for support to a different Merovingian king, Ebroin even proclaiming a false Merovingian imposter as sovereign.
 In a short time Ebroin caused Leudesius to be murdered and became mayor once again, now with a score to settle with Leodegar.

 About 675 Ebroin reimposed his authority over Neustria and most of Burgundy, and induced the Duke of Champagne and the Bishops of Châlons and Valence to attack Autun.
-They invested the city, and forced it to surrender.
+They invaded the city and forced it to surrender.
 Ebroin had Leodegar's eyes put out.
 Ebroin persuaded the king that Childeric's murder had occurred under Leodegar's instigation; and so the king had Leodegar additionally arrested, tried, and exiled.
 On 12 October 678 Ebroin had his enemy led away and murdered.

 Ebroin meanwhile had defeated the Austrasians at the Battle of Bois-du-Fays, near Laon, uniting France under Neustrian rule.
-After the battle, Duke Martin of Laon, who had made it back to his city, was lured to Ecry with false assurances on the pretext of negotiations with Theuderic.
+After the battle, Duke Martin, who had made it back to his city, was lured to Ecry with false assurances on the pretext of negotiations with Theuderic.
 Martin and his supporters were then killed.

 His triumph, however, was short-lived; he was assassinated in 681, the victim of a combined attack of his numerous enemies.

 In 684, Ansoald, bishop of Poitiers in Neustria, the homeland of Leudesius, commissioned a Life of Leodegar the Burgundian.
 It cast Ebroin as an enemy of God motivated by nothing but ambition and a lust for power.
 This biography became canonised in the Church to such an extent that Leodegar, too, was canonised as Saint Leger.
 Tales of Ebroin's infamy were also found useful by the Austrasians, whose own ambitious mayoral family commissioned the continuations to the chronicle of Fredegar.